Uninstall Anthos Config Management

 kubectl delete crd configmanagements.configmanagement.gke.io

-Delete the Config Management Operator from the
+For Anthos Config Management versions earlier than 1.9.0, delete the Config Management Operator from the

 kubectl -n kube-system delete all -l k8s-app=config-management-operator